BC Housing, Licensing and Consumer Services Branch

 This bulletin outlines steps that homeowners and occupants can take to help reduce water leaks and minimize damage.
 It will help you identify the water systems in your home, what maintenance is required, and how to problem solve to extend the life of your building.

-Visit the BC Housing website to view the 19 bulletins and select videos or download this helpful guide Protecting Your Home Investment: Helpful Maintenance Tips
+Please visit the BC Housing website to view all of the 20 bulletins and select videos or download this helpful guide Protecting Your Home Investment: Helpful Maintenance Tips